 Self-myfascial techniques are very simple to learn.
 To perform self-myofascial release you will need a foam roller and a small ball (such as a golf ball, tennis ball, lacrosse ball, or softball).

-In this article I will go over self myofascial release for beginners.
+In this article I will go over self massage therapy using a foam roller for beginners.
 This is a shorter session that should take between 30-45 minutes to complete.
 The goal of this session is to begin to unlock the hips and shoulders.
 After you have spent a few weeks and feel more comfortable with self-myofascial release therapy, there is an intermediate and advanced session that I teach.

 Following the directions in the pictures below, place your body weight on the foam roller over taut bands of muscle tissue that need to be released.
 For the best results, begin near the center of the body and slowly work away from the center of the body.